National Family Support

 - You will be observed through your webcam by an online proctor

-- Overall exam results and results by domain will be available through your Institute account after you finish the exam, following a review of testing behavior reported by ProctorU
+- Overall exam results and results by domain will be available through your Institute account after you finish the exam, following a review of testing behavior reported by PSI

 - If you pass the exam without any rule violations or other academic incidents, you will receive the National Family Support Certificate through your Institute account